 Why Pranayama Needs To Be a Part of Your Daily Yoga Self-care Practice

-Pranayama is part of the Yoga Sutras that deals with breathing techniques and is easily introduced into your yoga practice.
+Pranayama is a yogic practice using breathing techniques.
 Pranayama simply means control (yama) of prana, or life force energy.
 These breathing practices of pranayama in your yoga practice is an important step in understanding how to balance and regulate your life-force energy, making it easier to achieve a meditative state.

-Breath control is the yoga of breathing, and it’s an important part of your daily practice.
-A simple life force practice can be done anywhere, but you’ll need to take some time for it.
-In yoga practice, pranayama can be done even when you are short on time as it only takes a few moments.
+Breath control is the yoga of breathing.
+We suggest earmarking some time for it.
+Pranayama can be done even when you are short on time as it only takes a few moments.
 This will help keep your stress levels manageable and your energy up.
-When life gets hectic or stressful, simply being still and breathing with a few special techniques will keep you balanced and ready for whatever comes next.
+Also, When life gets hectic or stressful, simply being still and breathing with a few special techniques will keep you balanced and ready for whatever comes next.

 Here are five reasons why practicing pranayama breathing should be a part of your daily practice: